-- For existing vessels: Adoption of a number of established "good management practices" to conserve and save fuel burned by ships. - · For new vessels: Use of improved hull designs and more fuel efficient engines and technology.
+- For existing vessels: Adoption of a number of established "good management practices" to conserve and save fuel burned by ships. - For new vessels: Use of improved hull designs and more fuel efficient engines and technology.

-Ballast Water Treatment: Presently mid ocean ballast water exchange is permitted as means to get rid of unwanted species in the ballast water finding its way and damaging local species in another port.
-However, when the Ballast water management Convention enters into force 12 months after ratification by 30 States, representing 35% of world merchant shipping tonnage, ballast water on board need to be treated to achieve standards specified by IMO.
+Ballast Water Treatment [EN12]: Ballast water, if discharged irresponsibly, can cause severe damage to the local ecosystem at the point of discharge.
+Presently, the Company's policy is to carry out mid ocean ballast water exchange, as a means to get rid of unwanted species, which would otherwise damage local species at the point of discharge.
+This already serves to mitigate, if not totally cut out, the damage to the indigenous biodiversity of the ports the Company's vessels visit.
+When the Ballast Water Management Convention enters into force 12 months after ratification by 30 States, representing 35% of world merchant shipping tonnage, ballast water on board will need to be treated to achieve standards specified by IMO.
 Installation schedule for Ballast water treatment system applicable to our vessels have been relaxed.
 As per amended schedule, vessels are required to comply only at the time of first renewal survey of the International oil pollution prevention certificate (IOPP) following the date of entry into force of the convention.
 As of now the convention has attained ratification by 38 countries amounting to only 30.38% of the total tonnage.
+Nonetheless, even though it is not yet mandatory at this stage, the Company has ensured that all its new buildings under order will be outfitted with ballast water treatment facilities, so as to comprehensively expunge any harm that may be caused by ballast water discharge.